Jaraguá do Sul: Sports

 Malwee/Jaraguá, formerly known as Associação Desportiva Jaraguá, is a successful futsal club, which have won the national league twice.
 In 2007, the city's arena, named Arena Jaraguá, hosted the final matches of the Grand Prix de Futsal.
 The arena also hosted two Ultimate Fighting Championship events, UFC on FX 8 in 2013 and UFC Fight Night 36 in 2014.

 The city's football (soccer) club is Grêmio Esportivo Juventus.
 The retired goalkeeper Eduardo Roberto Stinghen, nicknamed Ado, was born in the city in 1946.
-Also, Filipe Luís, currently playing for Flamengo, was born in the city.
+Also, Filipe Luís, who previously played for Flamengo, was born in the city.

 Industry

 The local economy is mainly based in metallurgy and clothing industries.
 The city was the origin for several worldwide companies, like WEG (electric motors and industrial electronics), Marisol (clothing), Duas Rodas (food seasoning), Malwee (clothing), Menegotti (construction equipment) and many others.
-The city is the 3rd largest economy of the state.
+The city is the 7th largest economy of the state.

 FEMUSC

-Jaragua do Sul is home to the Festival de Musica de Santa Catarina which was created by Alex Klein.
+Jaraguá do Sul is home to the Festival de Música de Santa Catarina (FEMUSC) which was created by Alex Klein.
 The festival is held in late January and attracts students and faculty from all over the world.
 The program involves faculty and students recitals, orchestral and band performances, lessons and masterclasses.